 I also decided to go back to school again.
 When I researched master's degrees, I found only five that focused on fraud or financial crimes.
 Four of the programs were MBAs with only four fraud-focused courses, and they were designed to prepare students for the Certified Fraud Examiner (CFE) exam.
 This didn't appeal to me, because I was already a CFE and heavily involved with the ACFE as the president of my local chapter.

-Check out Part II of this series to learn more about Alexis Bell's experience in Utica College's M.S. in Financial Crime and Compliance Management program.
+Check out the second part of this series to learn more about Alexis Bell's experience in Utica College's M.S. in Financial Crime and Compliance Management program.